2bn-dev/led-mcu-rp2040/README.md

 It does NOT use WS2812 LEDs.
 Details will be available soon.

 ### Implemented Features
- * 100 FPS 16x16 LED Matrix control
+ * 100 FPS 16x16 LED Matrix RGB control via RP2040 PIO
  * Matrix patterns:
    * test_row_by_row_y
      * Test pattern that lights up all pixels in a column and scrolls through all columns